yugabyte/yugabyte-db/docs/content/stable/api/ysql/datatypes/type_datetime/timezones/timezone-sensitive-operations/_index.md

 ---
 title: Scenarios that are sensitive to the timezone/UTC offset [YSQL]
-headerTitle: Scenarios that are sensitive to the UTC offset and possibly, additionally, to the timezone
+headerTitle: Scenarios that are sensitive to the UTC offset or explicitly to the timezone
-linkTitle: offset/timezone-sensitive operations
+linkTitle: Offset/timezone-sensitive operations
 description: Explains the scenarios that are sensitive to the UTC offset and possibly, additionally, to the timezone.
 [YSQL]
 image: /images/section_icons/api/subsection.png
 menu: